Frederick L. Wieseman: Later career

 Wieseman was transferred to Washington, D.C., in July 1955 and appointed assistant fiscal director at Headquarters Marine Corps.
 He was promoted to the rank of brigadier general in July 1956 and appointed fiscal director, the capacity he served in until April 1959.

 Upon the completion of the tour of duty at Headquarters Marine Corps, Wieseman was transferred to Kāneʻohe Bay, Hawaii, and assumed duties as commanding general, 1st Marine Brigade.
 While there, he was promoted to the rank of major general in November 1959 and succeeded by Brigadier General Richard G. Weede in order to assume duties as deputy chief of staff for plans (operations deputy), Headquarters Marine Corps.

 Major General Wieseman assumed duties at Camp Lejeune as commanding general of the 2nd Marine Division at the beginning of November 1961 and subsequently supervised the deployment of his division to Guantánamo Bay, Cuba, during the Cuban Missile Crisis in October 1962.
 He remained in the Caribbean until early December of that year and subsequently served with his division at Camp Lejeune until June 1963.
 During his deployment to Cuba, the 2nd Division demonstrated its ability to respond to short-notice embarkation orders with speed and efficiency.
 General Wiesman later received Brazilian Order of Military Merit for his service in the Caribbean.

 Wieseman was promoted to the rank of lieutenant general on July 1, 1963, and was appointed commandant of the Marine Corps Schools, Quantico.
 In this capacity, he was responsible for the training and education at The Basic School, Officer Candidates School, Amphibious Warfare School and other facilities there and also Marine Corps Base Quantico itself.

 He served in this capacity until June 30, 1966, when was relieved by Lieutenant General James M. Masters.
-Wieseman was also decorated with Navy Distinguished Service Medal for his "... demonstrating dynamic leadership, initiative and professional competence during this Period."
+Wieseman was also decorated with Navy Distinguished Service Medal for his "... demonstrating dynamic leadership, initiative and professional competence during this Period".

 However, he did not remain in retirement for long, and was recalled to active duty in late of 1966 for service with Secretary of the Navy's Board of Decorations and Medals.
 Wieseman then retired for a second time during 1967, but was recalled to active service again in March 1969 for service as the senior Marine Corps representative and coordinator of Task Force Bravo to the Department of Defense, Joint Logistics Review Board.

 Retirement

 Wieseman retired for good in June 1970 and received his second Navy Distinguished Service Medal for his service with Department of Defense.
 He settled in Triangle, Virginia, with his first wife, Dorothy Estella Bateman, and, following the death of his wife in 1973, he moved to Annapolis, Maryland.
 Wieseman married again in 1974 to Julia May Williams Cooper and lived in Ginger Cove retirement community.
 He was made a member of the Military Order of the Carabao in 1977.

-He died of a heart attack on August 15, 1994, in Annapolis and is buried at Arlington National Cemetery, Virginia.
+He died of Parkinson’s disease on August 15, 1994, in Annapolis and is buried at Arlington National Cemetery, Virginia.